Shoes01/gameattempt2/ROADMAP.md

 # BUG #
 Not moving spends no time, so the player may shoot indefinitely.
 APs need to be zeroed after the move phase.

+# EVENT QUEUE BUG #
+When the last entity has their turn, the queue is empty... so how do we decide when the turn is over?

 # TICKS PER TURN #
 Entities can't overload their turn.
 Their speed means "moves per turn", and will never go into the negatives.